Ostrów Lubelski: History

 "Ostrów" derives from a Slavic word meaning "island".

-On 25 January 1548 King Sigismund the Old granted a foundation privilege to Ostrów along with a privilege of hereditary office to Wacław Grzymała, a nobleman.
+On 25 January 1548, King Sigismund the Old granted a foundation privilege to Ostrów along with a privilege of hereditary office to Wacław Grzymała, a nobleman.
 At that time the area of Ostrów stretched over 1985 hectares.
 Ostrów became a royal town, holding a right to organise Saturday markets and collecting duty on the road from Lublin to Parczew.
 The fact that it was located on the Polish-Lithuanian route was advantageous for the development of trade and consequently the town.
 Administratively it was located in the Lublin Voivodeship in the Lesser Poland Province of the Polish Crown.

 In 1565 the population of Ostrów numbered about 1800 inhabitants, mostly Poles.
 It was one of the five most densely populated towns in the Lublin Voivodeship at that time.
-Apart from Lublin, Kazimierz Dolny was another town with bigger population than Ostrów. Łuków and Parczew had nearly the same number of inhabitants.
-In 1589, in order to increase the colonisation, King Sigismund III granted Ostrów a right to organise three markets a week.
+Apart from Lublin, Kazimierz Dolny was another town with a bigger population than Ostrów. Łuków and Parczew had nearly the same number of inhabitants.
+In 1589, in order to increase colonisation, King Sigismund III granted Ostrów the right to organise three markets a week.
 In spite of that, the importance of Ostrów decreased in the following decade.
 Cossack and Swedish invasions during the period known as Deluge as well as numerous conflicts and the greed of starosties resulted in a considerable deterioration of the town.
-The devastation of Ostrów by the troops of Moszkowski, Capitain of Horse, in 1657 was one of major factors contributing to its collapse.
+The devastation of Ostrów by the troops of Moszkowski, Capitain of Horse, in 1657 was one of the major factors contributing to its collapse.

-The number of population decreased to 300 people.
+The population decreased to 300 people.
 The period of rule by Kings Augustus II and Augustus III witnessed further degradation of the town, in particular the years 1712–1717, when its inhabitants were forced to bear the expense of maintaining troops, although Ostrów was never a battlefield.
 This situation resulted in the mass exodus of its inhabitants.
 In 1718 the population of Ostrów numbered only 20.